KwabenBerko/Sms-Retrieval-API-Android/README.md

 # Sms-Retrieval-API-Android

-Sms must be in the following format:
+This Sms Retrieval API sample retrieves any 4 digit number after the last **"is: "** phrase, like below:

 <pre>